thu-tram/mangg-may-tinh/routing/ip-header.md

 The IP checksum is updated at every router, because the TTL changes, and the checksum has to be re-computed.
 One possible alternative design is to exclude the TTL in the checksum, to save routers the extra work.

 IP packets could be too large for a specific link.
-Each link has a **maximum transmission unit (MTU)**, indicating the largest packet size (in bits) that link can carry as one unit.
+Each link has a **maximum transmission unit (MTU)**, indicating the largest packet size (in bytes) that link can carry as one unit.
 For example, the link might have limited memory for remembering a packet while it sends the bits along the wire.

 The end host doesn't know which links will be carrying the packet, so the end host might sent a packet that's too large for one of the links.
 To solve this, a router can perform **fragmentation**, splitting the packet into multiple fragments, which the router on the other end of the link must reassemble to recover the original packet.
 The identification (16-bit), flags (3-bit), and offset (13-bit) fields in the header are used to implement fragmentation.